Guerra leads Idaho State against Northern Arizona after 26-point game - WTOP News

 BOTTOM LINE: Idaho State visits Northern Arizona after Jamison Guerra scored 26 points in Idaho State’s 85-72 loss to the Northern Colorado Bears.

-The Lumberjacks are 6-2 on their home court.
-Northern Arizona is 3-6 in games decided by 10 or more points.
+The Lumberjacks are 6-2 in home games.
+Northern Arizona is 0-1 in one-possession games.

-The Bengals are 1-2 against conference opponents.
-Idaho State has a 1-1 record in one-possession games.
+The Bengals are 1-2 against Big Sky opponents.
+Idaho State is third in the Big Sky with 10.3 offensive rebounds per game led by Caleb Van De Griend averaging 2.3.

-Northern Arizona scores 73.4 points per game, equal to what Idaho State gives up.
-Idaho State averages 8.6 made 3-pointers per game this season, 0.2 fewer makes per game than Northern Arizona allows.
+Northern Arizona’s average of 7.4 made 3-pointers per game this season is the same per game average that Idaho State allows.
+Idaho State averages 77.4 points per game, 3.1 more than the 74.3 Northern Arizona gives up to opponents.

+The Lumberjacks and Bengals match up Saturday for the first time in conference play this season.

-TOP PERFORMERS: Zack Davidson is scoring 14.0 points per game and averaging 4.8 rebounds for the Lumberjacks.
-Ryan Abelman is averaging 1.8 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Zack Davidson is averaging 14 points for the Lumberjacks.
+Ryan Abelman is averaging 10.6 points over the last 10 games.

-Guerra is averaging 9.9 points and 4.5 assists for the Bengals.
-Connor Hollenbeck is averaging 13.6 points over the last 10 games.
+Van De Griend is averaging 13.6 points and 6.9 rebounds for the Bengals.
+Martin Kheil is averaging 2.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Lumberjacks: 2-8, averaging 68.7 points, 28.1 rebounds, 13.4 assists, 7.4 steals and 2.8 blocks per game while shooting 45.6% from the field.
 Their opponents have averaged 73.5 points per game.